 I believe that we need stories to make a better future.
 If we can’t imagine it, how can we create it?
 I get so much nourishment from sci-fi and speculative fiction which grapples with the world we want to make without ignoring the very real challenges that we’re facing (I want hope, not impossible dreams).
 Ursula le Guin’s The Dispossessed helped me think about the tensions inside anarchism from an anarchist perspective.
 Kim Stanley Robinson’s 2140 helped me to imagine collective power in the context of rising seas without minimising how catastrophic those seas would be.

 We’re facing a global pandemic, something that none of us have ever experienced.
-The injustices and horrors of capitalism have become very stark: the UK government has bailed out airlines and given mortgage holidays to homeowners, but offered no protection to precarious workers or meaningful relief for renters.
+The injustices and horrors of capitalism have become very stark: the UK government has bailed out airlines and given mortgage holidays to homeowners, but offered hugely inadequate protection to precarious workers and no meaningful relief for renters.
 It’s very clear who they care about, and it’s not us.

 Our whole lives have changed very suddenly, and the sense of disorientation makes it really difficult to imagine the future.
 My housemates and chosen family and I are still figuring out our daily routines in this new situation, working through the full-body shock of it all, working out ways to rest in the context of such uncertainty.